Operating systems supported

 Installation requirements and preparation

 You will need to have access to a working supported Linux operating system installation that you have root level access to.
-It doesn’t matter if this is through the console directly or through an SSH session using for example a tool like PuTTY, and it doesn’t matter if you must log on as an unprivileged user first, and then can ‘sudo up’ to gain root privileges; that’s fine.
+It doesn’t matter if this is through the console directly or through an SSH session using for example a tool like PuTTY, and it doesn’t matter if you must log on as an unprivileged user first, and then can ‘sudo up’ to gain root privileges.
+As long as at the end you have root privileges, then you will be able to proceed.

 Access Server since version 2.7.5 gets distributed via a software repository now.
-So if your system is isolated from the Internet, things become a little difficult.
+So if your system is isolated from the Internet, it will be more work to install it without Internet access.
 We do still offer the option to download software packages separately, but Access Server now comes in 2 packages.
 The OpenVPN Connect client software bundle, and the OpenVPN Access Server.
 Both must be installed for Access Server to successfully install.
+On top of that, various dependencies are required which must be installed separately as well.
+You can find these instructions also on our software repository page by selecting the manual installation option.

 Install repository, then upgrade